 Though it definitely helps to have a robust collection of cards, it’s not essential to own every legendary card in the game.
 Your opponent may have an expensive deck, but that doesn’t mean they are guaranteed to win.
 As long as you understand what cards your opponents could have and try to play around them as best you can, you should have no problem climbing the ranked ladder.

 We’re going to show you some of the cheapest, easiest, and best beginner decks to master in Hearthstone.
 They’ll come from a range of classes and hopefully do the job you want them to do.
 Win.
-The current expansion is Forged in the Barrens which launched on March 30.
-Blizzard has introduced a number of balance changes to the game to keep things fresh, including the Forged in the Barrens miniset.
+The current expansion is United in Stormwind which launched on August 3.
+Blizzard usually releases a mini set consisting of 35 cards to drastically shake up the meta – the United in Stormwind mini set hasn’t launched just yet, but players should expect it before October ends.

 Best Hearthstone decks for beginners